Poker Rooms in Michigan Casinos

-There are six poker rooms open in Michigan.
-Three are in Detroit casinos.
-Two are at tribal casinos in the Lower Peninsula.
-There is one open poker room in the Upper Peninsula of Michigan.
-Four Michigan tribal casinos closed poker rooms due to the pandemic in March 2020 and never reopened.
+There are seven poker rooms open in Michigan.
+One is in Detroit.
+Four are at tribal casinos in the Lower Peninsula.
+There are two open poker rooms in the Upper Peninsula of Michigan.

 All Michigan poker rooms offer cash games.
 Most also have tournaments.
-The main game is no limit Texas hold’em.
+The main game is no-limit Texas hold’em.

 Firekeepers poker room